asoltd/lancr/README.md

 # Backend

-There is an issue with the `github.com/infobloxopen/protoc-gen-gorm` package, it uses deprecated version of `gorm.io/gorm` that comes from another git repository that has been moved to a new API
+There is an issue with the `github.com/infobloxopen/protoc-gen-gorm` package, it uses deprecated version of `gorm.io/gorm` and there is a nil pointer ref , using my patch under `github.com/piotrostr/protoc-gen-gorm`

 In order to generate GORM models from the protobuf definition, the `github.com/infobloxopen/protoc-gen-gorm` package is used with the dependency